-The stalls of this Winter’s Hyper Japan settled in with the intentions of impressing people with the quirky matchlessness that is the Japanese culture, and impress it did.
+The stalls of this Winter’s Hyper Japan settled in with the intention of impressing people with the quirky matchlessness that is the Japanese culture and impress it did.
 Admiring the hand-made artworks in the Miyabi section is best done after sipping through both Sake and ramen broth.
 The ever-popular Eat Japan graced London’s largest Japanese convention with lip-smacking ramen and endless hot and cold snacks.

 1. Takayo Ando, Kanji Brushwork Paintings

-Takayo Ando creates original works of art using Kanji, a Chinese character system used in the Japanese language, to create delicate paintings that match her customers personality and taste.
+Takayo Ando creates original works of art using Kanji, a Chinese character system used in the Japanese language, to create delicate paintings that match her customer’s personalities and tastes.
 The most exciting thing about Ando’s paintings is how personal she makes them.
 She mentioned: “I don’t sell any artwork online because I want to meet the person and make it [the paintings] personal.
 I do this by getting to know them and making conversation.
 This makes everything more authentic”.

 Calligraphy has always been an important part of the Japanese classroom, and Ando, from a young age, decided she loved the soothing form and stuck with it all these years.
 It can’t be forgotten that many believe that having Kanji paintings in the house brings warmth.
 Ando said, “These symbols are good to have in the house because the style of the painting expresses and moves using those simple words.”